 * "The main thought is that the Servant is to be the instrument in establishing the true religion, by removing the burden of guilt and bringing many to righteousness.
 As the reward of his sufferings he will enjoy a brilliant future and have a numerous spiritual offspring.
 He will become a great power in the world, attaining a position like that of a mighty conqueror.
 The idea of a resurrection from the dead appears to be necessarily implied."

-J. Skinner, The Book of the Prophet Isaiah: Chapters XL-LXVI: Cambridge University Press, 1954, p.146, cited on Dan Nelson's page.
-(This is a locally cached copy of Dan's page, created to overcome a technical problem with his original.)
+J. Skinner, The Book of the Prophet Isaiah: Chapters XL-LXVI: Cambridge University Press, 1954, p.146, cited on Dan Nelson's page (locally cached).

 In the early Christian milieu where this was written, "priest" still meant the priests of Judaism.
 (Leaders of the nascent church were the overseers (bishops) who succeeded the apostles, and, on the more local level, elders who had not taken on the title "priest" yet.)
 The Jewish converts to Christ don't have anymore the priests they were used to.
 The author of Hebrews argues that Jesus is priest enough for them, and a better one than the ones they've lost, because He is so much like us in our fragile, suffering humanity.
 We can approach his throne of grace confidently because he understands us.